mod-cpp/ms-pacman/test/exercises/44_exercises.md

 ## Exercise 440

-Rewrite the following code to use the concepts in the file Position.hpp instead
+Rewrite the operator equals to use the concepts instead.

 ```cpp
 template<typename T>